Apprentice Frequently Asked Questions

 - If I am still at school and not yet completed my GCSEs, can I apply now?

-We host regular Open Evening, which gives you an opportunity to come and find out more about the apprenticeship route, discuss your career and what job you are interested in applying for with our specialist Recruitment Advisors, meet current apprentices who can share their experiences, and check out Exeter College and our facilities.
+We host regular Open Evenings, which gives you an opportunity to come and find out more about the Apprenticeship route, discuss your career and what job you are interested in applying for with our specialist Recruitment Advisors, meet current Apprentices who can share their experiences, and check out Exeter College and our facilities.

 - Who pays for my Apprenticeship?

-If you are aged 16 – 18 your training will be fully funded by the government and your employer will not have to pay.
-If you are 19+ the government will fund 95% of your training, and your employer will need to agree to contribute 5% of the course cost – which can be as as little as £100 per apprenticeship programme!
+If you are aged 16 – 18 your training will be fully funded by the government and your employer will not have to pay towards your course.
+If you are 19+ the government will fund 95% of your training, and your employer will need to agree to contribute 5% of the course cost – which can be as as little as £100 per Apprenticeship programme!

 - Will I be taxed?

-As an apprentice, you are an employee, therefore you will be subject to Government tax.
-However, all workers are allowed to earn £12,500 per year without paying tax.
+As an Apprentice, you are an employee, therefore you will be subject to Government tax.
+However, all workers are allowed to earn £12,750 per year without paying tax.
 This is called a tax-free Personal Allowance.
 If you earn above this threshold, you will be taxed on the amount you earn above.

 All taxes will be deducted automatically from your pay by your employer.